Hispanic Heritage Month

 Overview

-Each year from September 15 to October 15, we celebrate Hispanic Heritage Month in the United States.
-During Hispanic Heritage Month, we honor the countless contributions that Hispanic Americans have made to our nation, and especially to New York City, over the years.
+September 15 to October 15 is Hispanic Heritage Month in the United States!
+During Hispanic Heritage Month, we celebrate the countless contributions that Hispanic Americans have made to our nation, and especially to New York City, throughout history.
 We also take this time to recognize the trailblazing individuals who fought for progress and equity for their communities.

 Graphic with dark blue background and red, orange, yellow, and white text reading 'Celebrating Hispanic Heritage Month' surrounded by floral illustrations.

-The dates for Hispanic Heritage Month were chosen to coincide with the Independence Day celebrations of many Latin American nations—namely, Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua—that declared their independence from Spain on September 15, 1821.
-Chile, Mexico, and Belize also each have their own Independence Day celebrations on days throughout the month as well.
-In all, Hispanic Heritage Month celebrates communities with roots in 20 Latin American countries and territories who make up over 19% of the U.S. population.
+The dates for Hispanic Heritage Month were chosen to coincide with the Independence Day celebrations of several Latin American nations.
+The first day, September 15, marks the anniversary of the date that Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua each declared their independence from Spain in 1821.
+In addition, Chile, Mexico, and Belize have their own Independence Day celebrations throughout the month as well.
+In all, Hispanic Heritage Month celebrates communities with roots in 20 Latin American countries and territories who make up over 19% of the US population.

-We encourage teachers, students, and families to explore the resources shared below to further expand their understanding of this rich and vibrant history.
+We encourage our teachers, students, and families to explore the resources below to further expand your understanding of this rich and vibrant history.

 Events and Exhibitions